Anansoft/SDL-Project/README.md

 # SDL-Project

-/*Everything needed for the project will be there */
+/*This folder will contain everything considered to be a final product*/